tobynet/imperial/README.md

     > Import-Module imperial -verbose
     ```

-    You dont't have to do above if you have PowerShell 3.0 or lator.
+    > :memo: You dont't have to do above if you have PowerShell 3.0 or lator.

 1. Make a template file for Excel.